Sarcouy/s2i-tomcat/README.md

 * INCREMENTAL

     This is a boolean :
-    Set as "true" it avoid removing .m2 in between two builds (but that makes heavier images).
+    Set it as "true" avoid removing .m2 between two builds (but that makes heavier images).
 Must be used with `s2i build --incremental`
-    Default to false
+    Default to true

 * WAR_NAME